Novizh/Task-Management/README.md

 pip install datetime

 # Execution
-To run ths application type these in the terminal
+To run the application type these in the terminal
+. venv/bin/activate

 export FLASK_APP=api.py